 Your healthcare provider will give you a list of detailed preoperative instructions.
 You should follow these guidelines closely.

 Your healthcare provider will give you general anesthesia to keep you asleep and comfortable during your procedure.
 Next, they’ll remove your tonsils.
 You won’t feel pain during this step.
 Surgeons use many methods to perform tonsillectomies, including:

 - Electrocautery: This method uses heat to remove the tonsils and stop any bleeding.

-- Harmonic scalpel: This method uses ultrasonic vibrations to cut and stop bleeding from the tonsils at the same time.
+- Harmonic scalpel: This method uses ultrasonic vibrations to remove your tonsils and stop bleeding at the same time.

-- Other methods include the use of radiofrequency ablation techniques, a carbon dioxide laser, and/or a microdebrider (which uses a combination of suction and cutting).
+- Other methods include the use of radiofrequency ablation techniques, carbon dioxide lasers, and/or a microdebrider (which uses a combination of suction and cutting).

 Recovery and Outlook

 On average, most people reach full recovery in about two weeks.
 Overall recovery time depends on several factors, including the type of tonsillectomy you had, your body’s healing capacity and whether you experienced any complications.

 Tonsillectomy recovery stages